tcardlab/Contributing-Rough-Draft/CONTRIBUTING.md

 <details>
 <summary><strong>Gitflow-Expert:</strong></summary>

-You know what to do.
+- You know what to do.
 </details>

+<br><br>
-While under development please refer the following topics to slack discussion:
+## While under development please refer the following topics to slack discussion:
 ### Testing
 ### File bug report
 ### Suggest new features